Person in a white shirt browses racks of clothing in a store. Photo by Farah from Burst.

 Along with CTAs, another great lead generation tool is exit intent layers.
 These are the ones that fire up when someone is leaving your store.
 There are lots of different kinds of lead generation exit intent options.
 Sometimes, companies will use them as a last chance to offer visitors content:

 You can also incorporate lead generation exit intent activities disguised as games.
-Here, for instance, a pop-up floats in from the side of the screen whenever a visitor is about to leave.
+Here, for instance, a pop-up floats in from the side of the screen whenever a visitor is about to leave:

-This looks like fun – and all you have to do to play is enter your email!
+This looks like fun, and all you have to do to play is enter your email!
 Once you do so, the wheel activates and you can redeem your prize.
 The visitor gets 10 percent off, and you get their email.

-8. Optimize For Mobile
+7. Optimize for Mobile

-Mobile website browsing has skyrocketed over the past five years and it is continuing to grow.
 If you are planning to increase lead generation on your ecommerce store, try optimizing your site for mobile.
 This means making sure that all of your buttons are clickable across many different screen sizes, content is easy to read, and scrolling is effortless.

-9. Be Trustworthy
+8. Be Trustworthy

 Earlier we talked about how you need to nudge people from the lead to the customer stage.
 One great way to do that, especially in ecommerce, is to design for trust.
 What does that look like?
 There are a few simple things that you can do:

-Shipping FAQs for conversionsInclude contact details (and reply when people write to you).
+Include contact details (and reply when people write to you).
 A no-brainer, sure, but this is vital.
-Even if a lead doesn’t reach out with questions – and if your store is designed beautifully, there may indeed not be any questions – you can still give people the chance to get in touch with you.
 Giving them direct access to your inbox will let them know that there is a human behind the store who cares about their experience.
 (Plus, of course, someone who contacts you instantly becomes a lead!)

 Include robust product information.
 Another blocker is removed when you make sure there are no questions about your products.
 Product descriptions are great SEO juice, sure, but they're also valuable for giving leads a warm, fuzzy feeling that makes converting appealing.